mrezabayat/iamsorush/content/posts/linux-commands/index.md

 whereis gcc
 ```

-If you just want to know the address of the binary of a command use
+If you just want to know the address of the binary of a command, use

 ```bash
 which cp